bhsw/concurrent-ws/README.md

 # concurrent-websockets

 An implementation of WebSockets ([RFC 6455](https://datatracker.ietf.org/doc/html/rfc6455)) for Swift 5.5 and above, featuring an API based on Swift Concurrency (tasks and async/await).

-This library is written entirely in Swift and has no dependencies other than platform frameworks `Foundation`, `Network`, and `CryptoKit`.
+The minimum supported platforms are macOS 10.15+ (Catalina) and iOS 15+.

 **IMPORTANT**: This software should be considered alpha-quality at this time.
-Tests are missing, and the API is subject to change at any time.
+Tests are still being added, and the API is subject to change at any time.

 ## Features

-* A fully documented public API.
-* Supports both `ws` (unencrypted) and `wss` (TLS) URL schemes.
+* Supports both `ws` (unencrypted) and `wss` (TLS) URL schemes
+* Many tunable options, including:
+  * Maximum incoming message length
+  * HTTP redirect behavior
+  * Custom HTTP headers
-* Many tunable options, such as maximum incoming message length, HTTP redirect behavior, custom HTTP headers, and timeouts for the opening and closing handshakes.
+  * Timeouts for the opening and closing handshakes
+  * Automatic ping response
-* A simple HTTP 1.1 server with the ability to upgrade connections to WebSockets.
+* A simple HTTP 1.1 server with the ability to upgrade connections to WebSockets
+* A fully documented public API
+* 100% Swift with no unsafe code
+* Uses the platform's `Network` framework for communication (TCP/IP and TLS layers only)
+* No third-party dependencies
+* MIT License

 ## Not Currently Supported